Chapter 11:

 Part 1

-(My head…all these voices…they haven’t stopped since the incident.)
-Harper Wolf dug his thumbs into his temples, trying to block out those distant whispers reverberated in his mind.
+(My head…all these voices…they haven’t fucking stopped since the incident.)
+Harper Wolf dug thumbs into his temples, trying to block out those distant whispers reverberating in his mind.
 (I can’t even sleep at night.
-At night, they’re worse!)
+Shit; at night, they’re worse!)
 The sounds of a little girl crying, as loud orchestral music, and police sirens blared would penetrate each and every dream! (…That one voice, it’s his.
 I know him way too well.)
-A familiar voice, one that he could focus on, looked for solace, his friend.
+A familiar voice, one that he could focus on, looked for solace; his friend.
 (A bossy one, constantly thinking.)
 The unfamiliar busybody only thought of work, and planning, rarely delving into frivolity.
 (More cynical thoughts, of course.)
-Depressed and embittered, another lacked any key to escaping their own wandering thoughts.
-(Then there’s the greedy one; only wanting.)
+Depressed and embittered, another lacked any key to escaping their own spiraling thoughts.
+(Then there’s the greedy one; wanting everything!)
 An ambitious voice, one that refused to allow others to obstruct their goals remained steadfast.

-(Seriously?!)
+(Fucking really?!)
 Harper wanted to stop the boy, but an entire train platform, two sets of tracks, and an ocean of people separated them!
-His own inability to move at a moment’s notice would allow a preventable tragedy, one that would be all his fault, to take place!
+His own inability to move at a moment’s notice would allow a preventable tragedy to take place!
 (No…don’t kill yourself!
 Don’t die!
 Your Mom!
 Your Dad!
 They’ll be sad!)

 His foot left the platform as the train approached, but then…words, thoughts, visions, were blasted into the boy’s mind!
-Words like, father, mother, sadness, regret, guilty, suicide, love; and visions of his parents blaming themselves for his death halted the boy in his tracks!
+Words like, father, mother, sadness, regret, guilty, suicide, love; and visions of his parents blaming themselves for his death halted the boy!
 The train whizzed by…and the boy lived, none the wiser to the fact that Harper had saved him.

 Part 2